 How To Follow The BRAT Diet?

-The BRAT diet is ideally recommended to follow for a period of 3 days.
+The BRAT diet is ideally recommended to follow for 3 days.

 Within the first 6 hours of illness, it is best to avoid food completely.